xregistry/spec/core/spec.md

 - Type: URL
 - Description: an absolute URL to the default Version of the Resource.

-  This URL MUST include the `meta` query parameter if the request asked for the serialization of the Resource metadata.
-This would happen when `meta` was used in the request, or when the Resource is included in the serialization of a Group, such as when the `inline` feature is used.
+  The Version `id` MUST include `$meta` if the request asked for the serialization of the Resource metadata.
+This would happen when `$meta` was used in the request, or when the Resource is included in the serialization of a Group, such as when the `inline` feature is used.
 - Constraints: